All the Unanswered Questions We Still Have About Game of Thrones

 Jaqen H’ghar

-Remember how Arya learned to swap faces with dead people and then didn’t have her deploy that skill a single time while facing apocalyptic stakes in the final season?
+Remember how Arya learned to swap faces with dead people and then didn’t deploy that skill a single time while facing apocalyptic stakes in the final season?
 That was odd.
 Stranger still, Arya never faced any sort of consequences for refusing to give up her true identity when she trained to become “no one.”
-Jaqen H’ghar, the faceless man who acted as her mentor of sorts, is presumably still hanging out in the House of Black and White, even though some fans hoped that he would show up again before the end of the show.
+Jaqen H’ghar, the faceless man who acted as her mentor, is presumably still hanging out in the House of Black and White, even though some fans hoped that he would show up again before the end of the show.

 Illyn Payne